wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-business-development-manager-san-francisco-tustiy32uu.md

   Our Client, a reputable Third Party Logistics company based in San Francisco, CA is seeking a highly skilled Business Development Manager.
-This role presents an excellent opportunity for a seasoned professional who is well-versed in supply chain operations, contract negotiations, and RFP processes.
+This role presents an excellent opportunity for a seasoned professional who is wellversed in supply chain operations, contract negotiations, and RFP processes.
 The ideal candidate will have a proven track record of managing large logistics accounts and developing customized supply chain solutions.
   Located in the vibrant city of San Francisco, this role offer...